Vegan and vegetarian food in Koh Samui

 And if you already love it, your love affair will only grow stronger here!

-Veganizing the vegetarian dishes was no problem.
+Veganising the vegetarian dishes was no problem.

-Babu’s Indian Hot serves meat but there are many vegetarian meals on the menu and it was no problem making them vegan.
+Babu’s Indian Hot serves meat, but there are many vegetarian meals on the menu, and it was no problem making them vegan.

 Here’s our Koh Samui map with all of the restaurants and cafés mentioned in the article.